The ideal choice for intubation

 In planning for the unexpected the single-use bronchoscope, aScope 4 Broncho, together with King Vision video laryngoscope are the ideal choice for all types of intubation - Ready to use whenever and wherever you need them.

 Standards are changing

 The standards in airway management are changing – The clinical airway community is increasingly embracing visualization devices to enhance patient safety and control costs.

 Difficulty in managing the airway is the single most important cause of major anaesthesia related morbidity and mortality.

 Expect – Plan – Act

-The Ambu range of visualisation devices allows clinicians to have a versatile toolbox for every situation - expected or unexpected – that can be implemented at an affordable cost.
+The Ambu range of vizualisation devices allows clinicians to have a versatile toolbox for every situation - expected or unexpected – that can be implemented at an affordable cost.
 Depending on the pre-anaesthesia evaluation of the patient and the desired intubation approach, Ambu offers a simple and flexible solution.

 The King Vision video laryngoscope is preferred for routine intubations and for anterior airways.